Jelcz PR110

 The Jelcz PR110 was a Polish full-size high-floor city bus, manufactured between 1975 and 1992 by Jelczańskie Zakłady Samochodowe in Jelcz-Laskowice, licensed by the French Berliet.
 It was successor of Jelcz PR100.
-Differences between PR100 and PR110 was mainly: new transmission, third door pair in PR110 and more Polish parts used in PR110 than in its predecessor.
+The main differences between PR100 and PR110 was new transmission, a third door pair in PR110 and more Polish parts used in PR110 than in its predecessor.

-The bus is designed for city public transport.
+The bus was designed for city public transport.

-Jelcz PR110 was produced on French license with name PR110U till 1983, when the license has expired.
+Jelcz PR110 was produced on French license with name PR110U till 1983, when the license expired.
 Since 1983 bus has been produced with new name, PR110M, but with no important changes.

-In years 1976-1992 approximately 12,000 models of PR110 were produced.
+From 1976 to 1992, approximately 12,000 models of PR110 were produced.